-In recognition of his famine relief work in Ethiopia, Bob Geldof is honoured at a civic reception.
+In recognition of his famine relief work in Ethiopia, Bob Geldof is honoured at a civic reception in Dublin.

-In 1985, Bob Geldof was presented with a silver tankard in honour of his famine-relief efforts in Ethiopia.
-The Boomtown Rats singer had founded Band Aid with Midge Ure the previous year.
+Bob Geldof was presented with a silver tankard in honour of his famine-relief efforts in Ethiopia.
+The Boomtown Rats singer had founded Band Aid with Midge Ure.
 Their fundraising song 'Do They Know It's Christmas?' was a major international success.

 I think when a city is being destroyed by its custodians, then what are the people who live in it meant to think?

 An RTÉ News report from 4 March 1985.
-The reporter is Peter McEniff.
+The reporters are Peter McEniff and Charlie Bird.

 Bob Geldof receives a cheque from President Hillery